 Be a “One Master Dog”

 Sixteen years ago, I interned in a local church under the supervision of my Seminary.
 It was not clear however to whom I was accountable.
 Whether to seminary or the church.
 One day the Senior Pastor of that church learned I design websites and told me to design one for the church.
 I started the work without speaking with my immediate supervisor at the seminary.
-Long story short I messed up because I was overloaded with work and that Pastor talked about how I failed to deliver for the next 15 years until he died last year.
+Long story short I messed up because I was overloaded with work and the Pastor talked about how I failed to deliver for the next 15 years until he died last year.

 I later spoke about it with my supervisor at the seminary and he pointed out the mistake I made was being one dog with many masters.
-My point is always seeing to it that you are a “One Master Dog” meaning that you don’t have many bosses but one.
+My point is always to see to it that you are a “One Master Dog” meaning that you don’t have many bosses but one.
 If someone who is not your boss wants you to do something or needs your help politely direct them to your immediate supervisor, manager, or whoever has the authority to tell you what to do.
 Too many cooks spoil the soup and too many bosses will spoil your work.

 Write it Down Always